aaronkjin/aaronkjin/README.md

 ### Hey, I'm Aaron 👋

-- 📖 Studying Computer Science and Data Science at Stanford University
+- 📖 Studying Computer Science and Data Science at Stanford
+- 💻 Love designing, developing, and delivering user-focused products
 - 🧬 Currently interested in researching machine learning applications within human biology
-- 💻 Enjoying building web and mobile applications for fun
+- 📱 Enjoying building web and mobile applications for fun

 <!--
 **aaronkjin/aaronkjin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.